iluwatar/java-design-patterns/filterer/README.md

 ---
-title: "Java Filterer Design Pattern: Flexible Data Filtering Solutions"
+title: "Filterer Pattern in Java: Streamlining Data Processing with Dynamic Filters"
+shortTitle: Filterer
 description: "Learn about the Filterer design pattern in Java, which enhances data processing flexibility by applying a series of filters to data objects.
 Ideal for dynamic and scalable filtering solutions."
 language: en
 category: Behavioral